ColinDabritz/rails_lab_coat/README.md

 Tools for doing rails science! (and cleaning up after yourself)

 The purpose of lab coat is to provide an easy, safe learning environment for ruby on rails.
-We found that often new developers in our rails community spent thier entire first evening just atempting to get a working rails environment on their computers, and even then many were unsuccessful.
+We found that often new developers in our rails community spent their entire first evening just attempting to get a working rails environment on their computers, and even then many were unsuccessful.
 Lab coat can get a new developer running rails in less than 10 minutes (a bit longer if they are unfamiliar with the command line).
 Later on, once they are more familiar with the environment, and tools, they can transition to a 'native' install on their main system with much more confidence and explore from there.
 It also provides a nice 'baseline' environment for experimentation, or teaching in a computer lab environment.

 Requires: